 The plan was for the first book in 2014 to not be about economics... but Gladwell had to include a section about the (non)effects of classroom size on test scores!

-The part on how you might want not to attend Harvard and go to some other good university instead (because too much competition with peers is demotivating) was a bit misleading, but the broader point that working at elite institutions has underappreciated downsides is well-taken.
+The part on how you might want to not attend Harvard and go to some other good university instead (because too much competition with peers is demotivating) was a bit misleading, but the broader point that working at elite institutions has underappreciated downsides is well-taken.

 The part on the conflict in Northern Ireland which was trying to illustrate that "well-intentioned application of power and authority will backfire" was OK, but I think it wrongly suggested that we know more about the concept of authority than we really do.